Honda CR-V “Maintenance Due Soon” Wrench Light, Recommended Service

 |7||Replace brake fluid*5|

 If you have any questions or would like to schedule a service appointment, don’t hesitate to contact us at Patty Peck Honda today.
+We are conveniently located in Ridgeland, near Madison and Brandon, MS.

 *1 If a Maintenance Minder indicator does not appear more than 12 months after the display is reset, change the engine oil every year.